SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

 She's&hellip; special <sup id="fn1a">[[1]](#fn1)</sup>:

-- She buys into the far-right conspiracy theory [QAnon](https://en.wikipedia.org/wiki/QAnon), i.e., that Democrats are Satanists and cannibals running a child sex slavery ring.
+- She buys into the far-right conspiracy theory [QAnon](https://en.wikipedia.org/wiki/QAnon), i.e., that Democrats are satanist cannibals running a child sex slavery ring.
 - She thinks Muslims should not be allowed in political office.
 - She's convinced the mass shootings of recent years were staged.
 - She talks about "Zionist supremacists" engineering Muslim migrations to drive whites to